vosaul/status.im/content/tutorials.md

 ```shell
 status-dev-cli add '{"whisper-identity": "hello-bot", "dapp-url": "http://<MACHINE-IP>:8080/", "name": "Hello"}' --ip <DEVICE-IP>
 ```
-First, install the `status-dev-cli` tools globally using NPM.

-Then, create a directory for your app to live in, switch into it, and create an `index.html` file and an `app.js` file.

-The index.html will be really simple.
-We are going to add several meta tags to make our DApp look good on the small screens of mobile phones, and add a span that will be used by our JavaScript.

-Our `app.js` file will also be simple.
-We are going to display the information about your account inside a span with `account id`.
-Status injects `web3.js` automatically, so you have an access to web3 variable from everywhere and you don’t need to care about including `web3.js` manually.
-However, you can do this and most probably you want to do this if you want to make your DApps work on other platforms.

-You then need to install a really simple `http-server` from NPM, and start it in the `my-dapp` directory we just created.

-Open a new terminal session, navigate back to your `my-dapp` directory, and go ahead and add your dapp to Status!
-Make sure to pass in the `--ip` flag using the address returned to you by Console, when you [enabled debugging](#enabling-debugging).

-`<MACHINE-IP>` needs to be `localhost` or `127.0.0.1`, if you are using a simulator, or whatever your PC's (internal) IP is if you are using a connected phone.

 That's it!
 You should be able to see your DApp in the chats, and opening it should browse automatically to a page that shows your account information.
 You can also do live-reloading once you're happy with this by running `status-dev-cli watch $PWD '{"whisper-identity": "hello-bot", "dapp-url": "http://<MACHINE-IP>:8080/", "name": "Hello"}' --ip <DEVICE-IP>`